-(f) The annual lease rental recovered per from acre estates of 617,486 acres in extent owned by the Government, leased out to 23 plantation companies in the vear 1992, had ranged between Rs.456 and Rs.3,067.
+(f) The annual lease rental recovered per acre from estates of 617,486 acres in extent owned by the Government, leased out to 23 plantation companies in the year 1992, had ranged Rs.456 between and Rs.3,067.
 In considering the current commercial value of lands, attention of the lessor had not been drawn towards the revision of this lease rental recovered.